Learning Task Decomposition to Assist Humans in Competitive Programming: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Science Foundation for Distinguished Young Scholars (with No. 62125604) and the NSFC projects (with No. 62306160).
 This work was also supported by China National Postdoctoral Program for Innovative Talents (No. BX20230194) and China Postdoctoral Science Foundation (No. 2023M731952).
+RZ is supported by Simons Foundation fund, chartstring 71815-13090-44–PSJST.